Civil-Service-Human-Resources/lpg-civil-servant-register/README.md

 Significant configuration properties are highlighted here.
 For the full configuration file see `src/main/resources/application.yml`

-- `oauth` connection settings for the identity-service used to validate bearer tokens
+- `oauth` connection settings for the identity-service used to create auth tokens
 - `spring.datasource` connection settings for MySQL database
 - `govNotify` credentials and template reference for the GOV.UK client library